Understanding Health Insurance: What It Is & Its Role In The Workplace

 1. Premiums

 Premiums represent the foundational element of health insurance payments.
-This monthly fee is paid by the policyholder to the insurance provider, ensuring continuous coverage.
-Think of it as the membership fee to the health insurance "club."
+The policyholder pays This monthly fee to the insurance provider, ensuring continuous coverage.
+Think of it as the health insurance "club membership fee."
 However, unlike a traditional membership fee, premiums are not one-size-fits-all.
 They vary based on several factors, including age, location, and the type of insurance plan chosen.

-For instance, a young, healthy individual might pay lower premiums compared to an older person with pre-existing conditions.
+For instance, a young, healthy individual might pay lower premiums than an older person with pre-existing conditions.
 This variation reflects the risk associated with covering different demographics.
 The table below illustrates how premiums can differ based on age and location:

 Age